Black Clover season 4: Japanese

-In Japan, Avex Pictures released the season of the anime on DVD and Blu-ray in one "chapter" volumes, with the sixteenth volume released on June 25, 2021.
+In Japan, Avex Pictures released the season on DVD and Blu-ray in one "chapter" volumes, with the sixteenth volume released on June 25, 2021.

 English

-In North America, Crunchyroll & Funimation released the season on DVD and Blu-ray combination sets.
+In North America, Crunchyroll and Funimation released the season on DVD and Blu-ray combination sets, which was labelled as the fourth of the series.
 The now-combined company also distributes the series in Australia and New Zealand via Madman Entertainment, and via Manga Entertainment in the United Kingdom and Ireland.